hashicorp/nomad/website/source/guides/operations/reference-architecture.html.md

 Each cluster is expected to have either three or five servers.
 This strikes a balance between availability in the case of failure and performance, as [Raft](https://raft.github.io/) consensus gets progressively slower as more servers are added.

-The time taken for gossip to converge increases as more client nodes are added.
-Similarly, the time taken by a new server to join an existing large cluster may increase as they are replicated to the new server's log.
+The time taken by a new server to join an existing large cluster may increase as the size of the cluster increases.

 #### Reference Diagram